GuyPodolsky/Snake/README.md

 # Snake
-An Implementation of "Snake" game in C language
+An Implementation of "Snake" game in C language.